MichaelLarocca/blog-michael-jude-larocca/posts/2024/07-24/how-to-set-up-dynamic-routing-with-react-router.md

 <Route path="*" element={<NotFound />} />
 ```

-This setup ensures that users are directed to a custom 404 page, improving the user experience by providing clear feedback when they attempt to access an invalid URL.

 **The 404 page renders when trying to go to an article number that does not exist:**

 ![404-page](img/07-22-24/404-page.png)